YaoZhong-Kang/YaoZhong-Kang.github.io/_pages/about.md

 **Status:** Under Review

 This work develops a physics-informed neural operator for predicting improved initial fission-source distributions.
-The predicted source is coupled with a conventional finite-element solver to accelerate subsequent source iterations while maintaining the original convergence criterion.
+The predicted source is coupled with a conventional finite-element solver to reduce the number of subsequent source iterations while maintaining the original convergence criterion.

 <!-- Add links when available:
 [Manuscript] [Code] [Project]